Pumpkin pie

 Pumpkin pie is a dessert pie with a spiced, pumpkin-based custard filling.
 The pumpkin and pumpkin pie are both a symbol of harvest time, and pumpkin pie is generally eaten during the fall and early winter.
 In the United States and Canada it is usually prepared for Thanksgiving, Christmas, and other occasions when pumpkin is in season.

 The pie's filling ranges in color from orange to brown and is baked in a single pie shell, usually without a top crust.
-The pie is generally flavored with a spice mixture known as pumpkin pie spice, which is made using spices such as ginger, nutmeg, cinnamon, and allspice.
+The pie is generally flavored with pumpkin pie spice, a blend that includes cinnamon, ginger, nutmeg, and cloves or allspice.
 The pie is usually prepared with canned pumpkin, but fresh-cooked pumpkin can be used.

 Overview

+Cooked and puréed pumpkin flesh is mixed with eggs, evaporated milk, sugar, and spices.
+The pie is then baked in a pie shell and sometimes topped with whipped cream or marshmallows.

-Pies made from pumpkins typically use pie pumpkins, also known as sugar pumpkins, which measure about 6 to 8 in in diameter, approximately the size of a large grapefruit.
+Pies made from fresh pumpkins typically use sugar pumpkins, also known as pie pumpkins, which measure about 6 to 8 in in diameter, approximately the size of a large grapefruit.
 They are considerably smaller than the typically larger varieties used to carve jack o'lanterns, contain significantly less pulp, and have a less stringy texture.
-The flesh is cooked until soft and puréed before being blended with the other ingredients.
+Other pumpkin varieties or related winter squashes, such as butternut squash, are sometimes used.
+The flesh is roasted until soft and puréed before being blended with the other ingredients.

-The pulp is mixed with eggs, evaporated or sweetened condensed milk, sugar, and a spice mixture called pumpkin pie spice.
-This typically includes cinnamon, powdered ginger, nutmeg, and cloves.
-Allspice is also commonly used and can replace the clove and nutmeg, as its flavor is similar to both combined.
-Cardamom and vanilla are also sometimes used as batter spices.
-The pie is then baked in a pie shell and sometimes topped with whipped cream.
-Similar pies are made with butternut squash or sweet potato fillings.

-The pie is often made from canned pumpkin, which is prepared mainly from varieties of Cucurbita pepo and Cucurbita maxima.
-Packaged pumpkin pie filling with spices included is also used.
-A December 1988 report by the U.S. Food and Drug Administration found that canned pumpkin products sometimes have sweet squash mixed in with the pumpkin "to obtain the same texture that is well-liked by consumers."
+Pumpkin pies are often made from canned pumpkin purée.
+Libby's canned pumpkin, the most popular brand, uses the Dickinson pumpkin variety of Cucurbita moschata solely, though other brands can include any of a number of varieties of Cucurbita pepo or Cucurbita maxima.
+Packaged pumpkin pie filling with sugar and spices already included is also sold.

-Many modern companies produce seasonal pumpkin-pie-flavored products such as candy, cheesecake, coffee, ice cream, french toast, waffles and pancakes, and many breweries produce a seasonal pumpkin ale or beer; these are generally not flavored with pumpkins, but rather pumpkin pie spices.
-Commercially made pumpkin pie mix is made from Cucurbita pepo, Cucurbita maxima and Cucurbita moschata.
-(Libby's pumpkin pie mix uses the Select Dickinson Pumpkin variety of C. moschata for its canned pumpkins.)
+Sweet potato pie uses a similar recipe, with mashed sweet potato instead of pumpkin.